ASA strives to advance aquaculture priorities within Congress and regulatory agencies.

-ASA supports research on plant-based feeds to position soy as the economically viable and environmentally friendlier alternative to fish meal and fish oil.
+Supports research on plant-based feeds to position soy as the economically viable and environmentally friendlier alternative to fish meal and fish oil.
 Since 1992, soybean farmers have funded market development activities for soy-based aquaculture diets, primarily in China.
-This program has increased demand for soybean meal for farm-raised fish from almost zero to an estimated 8 million metric tons annually, contributing to China’s emergence as the largest market for U.S. soybean exports and soy’s role as the largest U.S. agricultural export.
+This program has increased demand for soybean meal for farm-raised fish from almost zero to an estimated 408 million bushels annually, contributing to China’s emergence as the largest market for U.S. soybean exports and soy’s role as the largest U.S. agricultural export.

 Learn about policy issues ASA is working on and which issues need your support.